-In Beagle Punctuation (2011) the image of Snoopy, the star character in Charles M Schulz’s comic strip Peanuts, teeters on the edge of abstraction.
-Two neon question marks and a full stop conjure his unmistakable face.
-The neon pieces have been hand-blown by Banner herself, giving the glass a wobbly, imperfect finish not normally seen in traditional neon signage.
+In Beagle Punctuation (2011), two neon question marks and a full stop conjure the image of Snoopy, the star character in Charles M. Schulz’s comic strip Peanuts.
+The neon pieces have been hand-blown by the artist Fiona Banner herself, giving the glass a wobbly, imperfect finish not normally seen in traditional neon signage.

 Punctuation, as a framing device, resonates with the artist’s constant fascination with language, about which she describes: ‘The relationship between spoken language, written language, and sculptural form relies on an acknowledgement that words are expansions of our physical selves, so I started to explore the physicality of works.’
 Banner investigates the superfluous boundaries between object, image, and text in much of her work.
 The full stop is insightful to this investigation, representing both a beginning and an end.